Homogeneous 8-manifolds admitting invariant Spin(7)-structures: Simply connected 8-dimensional homogeneous spaces

 \section{Simply connected 8-dimensional homogeneous spaces}

 Let $M$ be a compact, simply connected homogeneous space and let $G'$ be a connected Lie group acting transitively and almost effectively on it.
 Starting from the corresponding presentation $M=G'/H'$ and using the results of \cite{Mon,Oni}, it is always possible to obtain a presentation of the form $M=G/H$, where $G$ is a compact, connected, simply connected, semisimple Lie group and $H\subset G$ is a connected closed subgroup (see e.g.~\cite{Bohm1,Bohm} for more details).
-The latter is known in the literature as the {\it canonical presentation} of the homogeneous space $G'/H'$.
-In the following, we restrict our attention to such presentations.
+This motivates the following. \begin{definition} Let $M$ be a compact, simply connected homogeneous space.
+A {\it canonical presentation} of $M$ is a presentation of the form $M=G/H$, where $G$ is a compact, connected, simply connected, semisimple Lie group and $H\subset G$ is a connected closed subgroup. \end{definition} In what follows, we restrict our attention to such presentations.